Walk begins at City end of The Marina.

 A stroll down The Marina is popular by many people.
 The area is particularly characterised by its location on the River Lee and the start of Cork Harbour.
 Here scenery, historical monuments and living heritage merge to create a historical tapestry of questions of who developed such a place of ideas.

 Where not all the answers have survived, The Marina is lucky, unlike other suburbs, that many of its former residents have left archives, autobiographies, census records, diaries, old maps and insights have survived and give insight into how the area developed.
 These give an insight into ways of life and ambitions in the past, some of which can help the researcher in the present day in understanding The Marina’s evolution and sense of place going forward.

 From Navigation Wall to Marina Walk:

 in 1870, the Gaelic poet and scholar Donncha Ó Floinn put forward to the Improvements Committee of Cork Corporation that the Navigation wall be named Slí na hAbhann, which means the ‘pathway by the river’. Ó Floinn’s proposal was not accepted.
 The matter came before the Improvements Committee again in 1872.
 This time Ó Floinn suggested that the promenade be named ‘The Marina’.
 He outlined that ‘The Marina’ was the name allocated to a recently reclaimed piece of land near Palermo in Sicily.
 In July 1872, Cork Corporation formally adopted ‘The Marina’ as the name of the new promenade.

 Shandon Boat Club:

-The Shandon Boat Club, although founded in May 1877, the lineage of the club stretches back to the beginning of organised competitive amateur rowing in Cork twenty years earlier.
+The lineage of Shandon Boat Club – although founded in May 1877 – stretches back to the beginning of organised competitive amateur rowing in Cork twenty years earlier.
 In 1858 Cork Harbour Rowing Club (CHRC), was founded.
 Ten years later, in 1868, Queens College Rowing Club was founded by a number of members who left CHRC after a dispute and nine years later that club changed its name to Shandon Boat Club, due to the lack of “college men” rowing with the club by that time.